iPad 6 Wi-Fi Right Antenna Replacement

 Step 36

-- Carefully peel away any tape that’s blocking the home button ribbon cable connector.
+- Gently peel off any tape that's covering the home button ribbon cable connector.

 Step 37

-- Once that's done, carefully wiggle and pull the home button ribbon cable straight out of the ZIF connector like a pro.
+- Now, carefully slide the home button ribbon cable out of the ZIF connector.
+A smooth, straight pull is all it takes to keep things working like a charm.

 Tools Used